MicrosoftDocs/powerapps-docs/powerapps-docs/user/visualize-in-power-bi.md

 ---
-title: "Visualize your data in a view quickly with Power BI servic| MicrosoftDocs"
+title: "Visualize your data in a view quickly with Power BI service| MicrosoftDocs"
-description: Visualize your data in a view quickly with Power BI servic.
+description: Visualize your data in a view quickly with Power BI service.
 author: mduelae
 manager: kvivek
 ms.service: powerapps